 The Digital Privacy Act (Bill S-4) passed in 2015, making corporate reporting mandatory on personal information breaches.
 If an organization knowingly violates this notification requirement, the organization is liable for a fine of up to $100,000.

 With updates to Bill S-4 in 2015, the Canadian Commissioner has the right and power to make reported security breaches public.
 If your organization has a personal information breach and the reported incident becomes public, there could be serious damage to your hard-earned corporate reputation and lost business opportunity.

 With MDM, your organization doesn’t have to face either of these undesirable situations – no reporting, fines or public announcements necessary.
 MDM can enable organizations to avoid hefty fines and potential business and reputation loss with data wiping and containerization.

 Because MDM software is centrally managed, it reduces the time and resources spent on IT administration.
 The software can install, update, and remove applications, policies, and settings from one management dashboard.
 This makes it easy to ensure consistent mobile experiences for incoming employees, keep security settings up-to-date with current staff, and remove access for devices no longer in use.

 MDM provides asset management tracking, so your business can easily identify which employee has which mobile device.
 The software enables your IT team to provide updates and replacements to your workforce’s mobile devices as required.
 MDM’s central management and asset tracking features greatly reduce the amount of time and resources required by IT departments to manage mobile devices.

-If your company hasn’t implemented MDM, your organization is at jeopardy.
+If your company hasn’t implemented MDM, your organization is in jeopardy.
 Without MDM, the chance of corporate data breach, lost client information, and damage to your corporate reputation is high.
-MDM removes risk from your organization and brings costs savings and efficiencies.
+MDM removes risk from your organization and brings cost savings and efficiencies.